Plane Diverted To Bangor Airport Thanks To Allegedly Drunken Duo - NewsBreak

 USA Today Ranks Maine No.6 on This Extremely Random Travel List

-Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions, or personal experiences.
 Maine has been finding its way on a lot of major lists recently, like Vogue’s most highly anticipated hotels, the prettiest cities in the winter, Wallethub’s best places to live, and most popular national parks, just to name a few.
+The quiet of Covid caused an influx of...

 Brewer, ME